JZGriffis/Custom_TC_AWC/PR_Indicator/README.md

 # Notes for typeProperties.json

 * Not all properties are loaded when the Item Revision is retrieved.
-To load pre-load properties to use with indicators, you need to create this typeProperties.json and define for the different types the properties that need pre-loaded.
+To pre-load properties to use with indicators, you need to create this typeProperties.json and define for the different types the properties that need pre-loaded.
 In this case it is our custom xy9_AuthoringPR property.